The American Dance Festival is celebrating 40 years in Durham, North Carolina. The New York Post called this “the world’s greatest dance festival.”

 Things explores the birth of desire and its intertwined

-connection to shame and revenge.
+connection to shame and revenge. - Rushes was the

 first of Pilobolus’s International Collaborators Projects